github/branch-deploy/docs/examples.md

 ## Terraform

-This example shows how you could use this Action with Terraform
+This example shows how you could use this Action with [Terraform](https://www.terraform.io/)

 - `.deploy noop` triggers a Terraform plan
 - `.deploy` triggers a Terraform apply

 All deployment results get posted as a comment in the branch deploy output on your pull request

+> A live example can be found [here](https://github.com/the-hideout/cloudflare/blob/de0682c6fe0640a9af122306354b9ea9694ca7a2/.github/workflows/branch-deploy.yml)

 ```yaml
 name: branch-deploy